Eat Healthy During Pregnancy: Quick Tips

 - Low-fat or fat-free yogurt with fruit (look for options with no added sugar)

-- Whole-grain crackers with fat-free or low-fat cheese
+- Whole-grain crackers with peanut butter

 - Carrots with hummus

-Take a prenatal vitamin with folic acid, iron, and iodine every day.
+Take a prenatal supplement every day.

+Everyone needs to take prenatal supplements (also called prenatal vitamins) during pregnancy.
 Talk with your doctor or nurse about a prenatal vitamin that’s right for you.

 Eat 8 to 12 ounces of seafood each week.